doyouknowmarc/my-app/README.md

 - `POST /api/generate` – generate audio from text.
 The body should include `text`, optional `voice` and `speed`.

 ### Production build

+Build the Next.js application and start the Express server:

 ```bash
 npm run build